fyellin/PuzzleSolver/README.md

 1. If there is a tie, which is the longest.
 1. If there is still a tie, a random one is chosen

-After each "best remaining" clue is chosen, each of the remaining clues needs to be re-evaluated for the next round; some of its letters may no longer be unassigned, and some of its squares may have intersected the just chosen clue.
+After each "best remaining" clue is chosen, each of the remaining clues needs to be re-evaluated for the next round; some of its letters may no longer be unassigned, and some of its squares may intersect the just chosen clue.

 The solver performs a search through the clues in this calculated order.
-As a result, when the solver next looks a clue, it has already precalculated which letters in the clue have already been assigned, which letters still need to have a value assigned to hem, and which letters of its answer have already been filled by previous answers.
+As a result, when the solver looks a clue, it has already precalculated which letters in the clue have already been assigned, which letters still need to have a value assigned to them, and which digits of its answer have already been filled by previous answers.

 Given this order for solving the clues, the solver calls the following recursive algorithm, starting with n = 0

 1. If n is the the number of clues, we have a tentative solution.
 Call `check_solution()`, and if it returns `True`, call `show_solution()` and return.

 1. Find the n-th clue in the order we are solving them, as determined above.

 1. Calculate a regular expression that matches legal values for this clue, taking into account
    - squares filled by previously solved clues that intersect this one,
    - squares that can't contain 0 because they are the first digit of another clue, and
    - other interesting facts determined by `get_allowed_regexp()`.

 1. Call `get_letter_values()` to determine all possible values that this clue's unknown variables can take.
 For each set of possible values for the variables:
     1. Evaluate the expression using the variables and their values.
-    1. If the value of the expression is an illegal result, or if the value doesn't match the regular expression, continue.
+    1. If the value of the expression is an illegal result, or if the value doesn't match the regular expression, skip these values and continue.
     1. If the value of the expression is a value we've already used and `not use_duplicates` then continue
     1. Add the current variables and values to the set of known value